 Your cell phone sends and receives signals using radio waves.
 It acts as a transmitter and receiver to send and receive information—such as voice, text, or data—over these waves.
 That frequency is transmitted and received between the antennas attached to a cell tower and the antennas inside any cell phone or cellular device.

 Cell towers are the large structures with powerful antennas that receive and transmit cell signals over larger distances than would be possible for your phone alone.
 These towers are usually strategically placed in a grid that slightly overlaps with the service radius of the other cell towers within the provider’s network to allow for a more seamless jump between towers when traveling, such as in a vehicle.

-If you have fall within a carrier’s cap, there are products available that can extend your carrier’s coverage map and improve cell service.
+If you have fallen within a carrier’s cap, there are products available that can extend your carrier’s coverage map and improve cell service.
 You can also learn more about how to improve cell service.

-Cell tower websites, cell carrier maps, mobile apps, field test mode, and cell signal meter are great ways to find the nearest cell tower to you.
-Some can take only a few minutes, while others make take a little extra work.
+Cell tower websites, cell carrier maps, mobile cell tower locator apps, field test mode, and cell signal meter are great ways to find the nearest cell tower to you.
+Some can take only a few minutes, while others may take a little extra work.
 Here’s how they work:

 1. Cell Tower Websites